 A while back I wrote a blog post on What It’s Really Like to Live in Seattle right before my husband and I left our corporate careers to travel abroad for half a year.
 We had a short stint living back on my home island Oahu, Hawaii, and two years later, here we are living back in the PNW (Pacific Northwest) yet again.
 There’s just something about this upper left-most corner of the U.S. that keeps pulling us back.
 I know, I know, I complain about the grey doom and gloom, but there’s something so charming about Seattle despite its endless attempts to annoy people with its nine months of grey skies, bad traffic, and not being able to walk anywhere without seeing someone in a 12th man jersey.

 But then, just like you change your mind like a teenage girl changes clothes, it pulls the old bait-and-switch and damn it, it’s gorgeous.
 The air is crisp and fresh, vibrant flowers bloom, sweet juicy berries dot the bushes all over local neighborhoods, the mountain (Mt.
 Rainier) comes out, and people start to smile again.
 One of the greatest highlights of the PNW is the food.
 And this brings me to why I’m here, writing the ultimate food guide to Seattle, drooling as I reflect on counts of oysters on the Sound, Beecher’s cheese curds, savory piroshky and salted caramel chocolates from one of the best chocolatiers in the world (dare I say it even rivals the chocolate we had in Torino, Italy and Quito, Ecuador)…read on to find out which one I’m referring to. 😉

 My most popular blog post to-date has been my Local’s Ultimate Oahu Foodie Guide, which I wrote after living on Oahu, Hawaii for 11 years, so I decided to write one for Seattle as well!
-If you’ll be visiting Seattle, be sure to check out my Ultimate Guide to Seattle – Things To Do and my Washington State Archives for all things Seattle and Washington State, including ideas for day trips and weekend getaways!
+If you’ll be visiting Washington State, be sure to check out my Ultimate Guide to Seattle – Things To Do and my Washington State Archives for all things Seattle and Washington State, including ideas for day trips and weekend getaways!

 *PIN THIS POST!*